 The Danish Immigration Service

-The Danish Immigration Service is a government agency under the Ministry of Justice.
+The Danish Immigration Service is a government agency under the Ministry of Immigration, Integration and Housing.

 The Danish Immigration Service is headed by Director General Henrik Grunnet and is divided operationally into a Centre for Asylum, a Centre for Administration and Economy and a Centre for Family and Visit.

 The Danish Immigration Service processes cases on: